NeonDistrict/circle-integration/README.md

 + todo handle the request ending before we can callback, handle dead request trying to respond?
 + when a server comes up it should look at the db for anything that was left hanging or unresolved and query circle for it (this should actually happen periodically)
 + update notion
-+ log the idempotency key that comes from the client and ensure it has no collisions, collisions should be flagged as malicious
-+ server generated idempotency keys should be checked for collisions before being used
-+ client provided uuid need to be unique checked
 + if we are going to just bounce invalid requests, we need to log and dashboard those, ip tracking
 + there should be safe guards in the where clause sql to only allow specific state transitions, ie a purchase cant go from failed to pending, and a cvv cant go into request unless 3ds is unavailable, this will prevent dissallowed transitions
 + some enums might not be getting used, they should all be somewhere..